-Last Updated on December 18, 2025 by Homegrown Florida
+Last Updated on April 16, 2026 by Homegrown Florida

 You know those seed packets that confidently say growing perfect carrots will be ready in 65-75 days.
 Yeah, no. Maybe in a perfectly controlled, cool season world with endless sunshine.
 In a real garden, especially in warm places like Florida, growing perfect carrots take a lot longer to size up.
 The good news is, it is usually not that you are a bad gardener.
 It is that carrots are picky about three things that most people underestimate.

-• How you prepare the bed
+- How you prepare the bed

-• How you sow and thin them
+- How you sow and thin them

-• How long you actually wait before you start pulling
+- How long you actually wait before you start pulling

+And I would add one more thing to that list now after growing them for years, how well you keep those tiny seeds moist while they germinate.
 Let me walk you through exactly how I plant carrots now so I get big, straight roots instead of tiny, twisted clusters.

 This post may contain affiliate links.
 Read full disclosure here.